I get frustrated with my finances because I want a quick fix to my student loans and my whole life.

 But to get there I have to be willing to do the work and even build up some savings and investments.

-I have to be a grown up and listen to my publisher and publicist and spend the next few months doing TV interviews, radio interviews, putting together an online course, speaking and blogging about the work I do.
+I have to be a grown up and listen to my publicist and spend the next few months doing TV interviews, radio interviews, putting together an online course, speaking and blogging about the work I do.

 Every time I choose to stay in one place and work to build my brand and my companies, I choose a different financial reality and a different future.